The Too Visible QCD Axion: Note added

 \subsubsection{Acknowledgements}

 LDL is supported by the European Union -- Next Generation EU and by the Italian Ministry of University and Research (MUR) via the PRIN 2022 project n.~2022K4B58X -- AxionOrigins.
 The work of MR and AT is supported by the Italian Ministry of University and Research (MUR) via the PRIN 2022 project n.
 20228WHTYC (CUP:I53C24002320006).
 AVT is funded by the European Union, NextGenerationEU, National Recovery and Resilience Plan (mission~4, component~2) under the project \textit{MODIPAC: Modular Invariance in Particle Physics and Cosmology} (CUP~C93C24004940006).
 AS gratefully acknowledges the absence of financial support.
+MR and AT would like to thank the Galileo Galileo Institute (GGI) for Theoretical Physics for the kind hospitality.